kgilds/getRealScripts2015/README.md

 Criteria for determining success is based on the following criteria

 The primary criteria is that student either increased their outcome score or maintained a high achievement level.
-The number and percent for this criteriea is based on the following two outcomes.
+The number and percent for this criteria is based on the following two outcomes.

 student increased their healthy relationship outcome score.